 With lessons, exercises, and glossaries, foreign language manuals are often very comprehensive and allow students to progress for several months and even years.

-If you’re just starting out learning Arabic, take advantage of manuals for beginners.
-It should take you just a few months to learn the basics of written Arabic with a good manual.
+If you're just starting out learning the Arabic language, take advantage of manuals for beginners.
+It should take you just a few months to learn the basics of written Arabic script with a good manual.

 Some manuals for learning how to write in Arabic:

 - Write it in Arabic: A WorkBook and Step-By-Step Guide to Writing the Arabic Alphabet, by Naglaa Ghali